 Modica: where the legendary Chocolate of Modica born

-How to recognize authentic chocolate from Modica?The chocolate of Modica is processed at cold temperature (maximum at 35/40°).
-Sugar shouldn't get hot enough to melt during its cold processing.
+The chocolate of Modica is processed at cold temperature (maximum at 35/40°), and sugar shouldn't get hot enough to melt during its cold processing.
 For this reason, Modica chocolate is rustic, almost rough with coarse grains of sugar that bring a brightness similar to the one of the marble.
-The more its texture is grainy and crumbly the more Modica Chocolate is well done.
+The more its texture is grainy and crumbly, the more Modica Chocolate is well done.
 Cold processing makes the difference in this unique chocolate, keeping the organoleptic characteristics of the cocoa bean.

 Grate it on toasted durum wheat sourdough bread, and you won't regret it!
-Ideal for breakfast, it is able to replace your morning coffee and provide an effective and long-lasting pick-me-up.
+Ideal for breakfast, it can replace your morning coffee and provide an effective and long-lasting pick-me-up.